afnog/sse/virtualization/presentation.md

 The guide doesn't specify, so install this service on the Controller node.

 When *Verifying operation of the Image service*, don't download the image file with `wget`.
-You should find it in the files supplied on the USB stick, to save the download time.
+You should find it in the files supplied on the USB stick, to save the download time (and our bandwidth).

 ---
 class: center, middle, inverse